yeselthangarita2017/Python-Coca-Cola_Stocks_Dashboard/README.md

 a) Extraction - The data was pulled from Kaggle as a .csv file and uploaded on Looker Studio to create exploratory visualizations and come up with a series of diagnoses of the challenge and quickly debut.

 b) Transformation - Dataiku DSS supported the analysis of rows and columns, especially on the "date" column.
 This is how I discovered that there were random clusters of rows in the date column with different date formats.
 Further, I noticed that weekends and holidays values were missing so I parsed the date column with Dataiku DSS and extracted it as a .csv file.
-I wrote Python code to insert missing days and added the value of the previous day to the missing rows.
+I wrote Python code to insert missing days, added the value of the previous day and extracted it as a .csv to upload on Looker Studio.